 Process and Timeline

 Your information will be kept on file for a period of twelve (12) months.
-It is your responsibility to renew your information every twelve (12) months to remain eligible for consideration for Orlando Health and HPA business opportunities.
+It is your responsibility to renew your information every twelve (12) months to remain eligible for consideration for Orlando Health business opportunities.

 - Review data and terms for current needs or expiring contracts